History of Russia: Soviet coup attempt, the Transition Period and the end of the Soviet Union

-At last Gorbachev attempted to restructure the Soviet Union into a less centralized state.
-However, on 19 August 1991, a coup against Gorbachev, conspired by senior Soviet officials, was attempted.
-The coup faced wide popular opposition and collapsed in three days, but disintegration of the Union became imminent.
-The Russian government took over most of the Soviet Union government institutions on its territory.
-Because of the dominant position of Russians in the Soviet Union, most gave little thought to any distinction between Russia and the Soviet Union before the late 1980s.
-In the Soviet Union, only Russian SFSR lacked even the paltry instruments of statehood that the other republics possessed, such as its own republic-level Communist Party branch, trade union councils, Academy of Sciences, and the like.
-The Communist Party of the Soviet Union was banned in Russia in 1991–1992, although no lustration has ever taken place, and many of its members became top Russian officials.
-However, as the Soviet government was still opposed to market reforms, the economic situation continued to deteriorate.
+The Treaty on Economic Community was signed in Moscow on 18 October 1991 in a single copy in the Russian language by the competent representatives, including Boris Yeltsin.

 By December 1991, the shortages had resulted in the introduction of food rationing in Moscow and Saint Petersburg for the first time since World War II.
 Russia received humanitarian food aid from abroad.
 After the Belavezha Accords, the Supreme Soviet of Russia withdrew Russia from the Soviet Union on 12 December.
 The Soviet Union officially ended on 25 December 1991, and the Russian Federation (formerly the Russian Soviet Federative Socialist Republic) took power on 26 December.
-The Russian government lifted price control in January 1992.
+The Russian government lifted price control on 2 January 1992.
 Prices rose dramatically, but shortages disappeared.